Summer Camps

 ECO STEM Camps

-Led by Thomas More faculty, researchers, and conservation professionals, campers are immersed in STEM (Science, Technology, Engineering, & Math) and conservation sessions focused on the ecology of the Ohio River and its watershed.
+Led by Thomas More faculty, researchers, and conservation professionals, campers are immersed in fun STEM (Science, Technology, Engineering, & Math) and conservation sessions focused on the ecology of the Ohio River and its watershed.

 Summer Theater Workshop